nineteendo/jsonyx/docs/source/get-started.rst

 ['reader protocol']

 .. tip:: Use :class:`jsonyx.Decoder` directly for better performance.
+.. warning:: The input is not read incrementally, but in one-shot.
 .. note:: The encoding is detected using :func:`jsonyx.detect_encoding`.

 Using :class:`decimal.Decimal` instead of :class:`float`